- Fastly Status

 - server stickiness without requiring a cookie-based approach

-To set up Dynamic Servers, you attach a pool to a service, then add versionless server entries that are stored separately from your VCL configuration.
-You can use the Fastly API to programmatically add, remove, and update pools and server entries.
+To set up Dynamic Servers, you attach a pool to a service, then add versionless origin servers that are stored separately from your VCL configuration.
+You can use the Fastly API to programmatically add, remove, and update pools and origin servers.

 IMPORTANT: This feature is part of a limited availability release.
 For more information, see our product and feature lifecycle descriptions.